- Academic Affairs

 Inc. Preceded by a comma when part of the proper name of a company.
 Exception to AP.

-initials When an individual uses initial instead of a first name, use periods with no spaces (H.L.
+initials When an individual uses initials instead of a first name, use periods with no spaces (H.L.
 Mencken).
-In body copy, reserve middle initials for University president and deans except in special cases.

 interdisciplinary, interprofessional Both are one word, can be used interchangeably with cross-disciplinary.
 Interprofessional is broadest term and interdisciplinary in its strictest sense refers to specialties within medicine, Dr. Perman says.